EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 * If no player completes a row or diagonal of either X’s or O’s, the game is a draw.

 ### Understand how the game works
-The smart contract contains the game logic, therefore this section explains how the game works.
+The smart contract contains the game logic, therefore this section introduces how the game works.

 The game is played by two players, so we need two blockchain accounts.
 This tutorial explains how to create and use these blockchain accounts on the [EOSIO Tesnet](https://testnet.eos.io/) in the next step.
+Use these accounts to "push actions" to the blockchain.
+These actions 'start', 'restart', and 'close' the game.
+Pushing a 'move' action will place a 'marker' on the game 'board'.

 One player is the host, who starts the game, and one player is the challenger.
-The game ‘board’ is nine squares, and each player takes a turn to place their ‘marker’ in a square.
+The game board is nine squares, and each player takes a turn to place their marker in a square.
 A player wins the game when three markers are placed in a row.

 In the example below the player who placed x has won.